vonschnappi/broken_link_scanner/README.md

 If the URL responds with anything else, it's considered a broken link and is logged into a csv.

 ## Requirements
-This server stress script makes use of the requests and requests_html python packages.
+This broken link script makes use of the requests and requests_html python packages.
 Install them before you run the script. https://pypi.org/project/requests-html/ https://2.python-requests.org/en/master/